kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Contesting a Traffic Ticket in Kansas

-Typically, the process of challenging a ticket is unique to each court.
-However, offenders must often post collateral after indicating their not-guilty plea or requesting mitigation.
+The process of challenging a ticket is typically unique to each court.
+However, offenders often must post collateral after indicating their not-guilty plea or requesting mitigation.

 Kansas Department of Revenue